bamcis-io/AWSPriceListApi/README.md

 Here's an example of some usage:

-    PriceListClientConfig Config = new PriceListClientConfig();
+    PriceListClientConfig config = new PriceListClientConfig();

-    PriceListClient Client = new PriceListClient(Config);
+    PriceListClient client = new PriceListClient(config);

-    GetProductRequest Request = new GetProductRequest("AmazonRDS")
+    GetProductRequest request = new GetProductRequest("AmazonRDS")
     {
         Format = Format.CSV
     };

-    GetProductResponse Response = await Client.GetProductAsync(Request);
+    GetProductResponse response = await Client.GetProductAsync(request);

-    System.IO.File.WriteAllText("c:\\users\\me\\desktop\\rds.csv", Response.ProductInfo);
+    System.IO.File.WriteAllText("c:\\users\\me\\desktop\\rds.csv", response.GetProductInfoAsString());

 This set of commands gets the pricing information for RDS and writes the CSV content to a file.

 ### Index Files

-    OfferIndexFile File = await OfferIndexFile.GetAsync();
+    OfferIndexFile file = await OfferIndexFile.GetAsync();
-    ConcurrentBag<RegionIndex> Indexes = new ConcurrentBag<RegionIndex>();
+    ConcurrentBag<RegionIndex> indexes = new ConcurrentBag<RegionIndex>();

-    IEnumerable<Task> Tasks = File.Offers.Select(async x =>
+    IEnumerable<Task> tasks = file.Offers.Select(async x =>
     {
-        RegionIndex Index = await x.Value.GetRegionIndexAsync();
+        RegionIndex index = await x.Value.GetRegionIndexAsync();
-        if (Index != null)
+        if (index != null)
         {
-            Indexes.Add(Index);
+            indexes.Add(index);
         }
     });

-    await Task.WhenAll(Tasks);
+    await Task.WhenAll(tasks);

 This example gets the region index files for the services that have a region index file url defined in the offer index file.

 You could have also used the `PriceListClient` to do the same thing.

-    PriceListClient Client = new PriceListClient();
+    PriceListClient client = new PriceListClient();
-	GetOfferIndexFileResponse Response = await Client.GetOfferIndexFileAsync();
+	GetOfferIndexFileResponse response = await client.GetOfferIndexFileAsync();
-	OfferIndexFile File = Response.OfferIndexFile;
+	OfferIndexFile file = response.OfferIndexFile;

 ### Listing Services

-    PriceListClient Client = new PriceListClient();
+    PriceListClient client = new PriceListClient();
-    ListServicesResponse Response = await Client.ListServicesAsync();
+    ListServicesResponse response = await client.ListServicesAsync();
-	IEnumerable<string> Services = Response.Services;
+	IEnumerable<string> services = response.Services;

 This provides a list of all services that have pricing data available in the offer index file.

 ### Serde

 There are serialization/deserialization classes for parsing the JSON content from a `GetProductResponse`.
 For example,

-    PriceListClientConfig Config = new PriceListClientConfig();
+    PriceListClientConfig config = new PriceListClientConfig();

-    PriceListClient Client = new PriceListClient(Config);
+    PriceListClient client = new PriceListClient(config);

-    GetProductRequest Request = new GetProductRequest("AmazonRDS")
+    GetProductRequest request = new GetProductRequest("AmazonRDS")
     {
         Format = Format.CSV
     };

-    GetProductResponse Response = await Client.GetProductAsync(Request);
+    GetProductResponse response = await client.GetProductAsync(request);

-	ProductOffer RDSOffer = ProductOffer.FromJson(Response.ProductInfo);
+	ProductOffer rdsOffer = ProductOffer.FromJson(response.GetProductInfoAsString());

-Now in the `RDSOffer` object you can explore the different pricing terms, dimensions in each term, and the set of products in that offer.
+Now in the `rdsOffer` object you can explore the different pricing terms, dimensions in each term, and the set of products in that offer.

 ## Revision History

+### 3.0.0
+To prevent unnecessary memory utilization the response data is maintained as a stream instead of being read as a string by default.
+This allows you to read or copy the stream to another stream to perform csv or json operations.

 ### 2.3.1
 Fixed bug in the PurchaseOption parsing.
 The price list files sometimes contain spaces between words like "All Upfront" and sometimes not, like "AllUpfront".
 The EnumConverter now handles this.